 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
-Also, projections of any evaluation of the effectiveness to future periods are subject to the risk that the controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.
+Also, projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.

-In our opinion, MELA Sciences, Inc., maintained, in all material respects, effective internal control over financial reporting as of December 31, 2010, based on the criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+In our opinion, MELA Sciences, Inc., maintained, in all material respects, effective internal control over financial reporting as of December 31, 2011, based on criteria established in Internal Control - Integrated Framework issued by COSO.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the balance sheets of MELA Sciences, Inc. as of December 31, 2009 and December 31, 2010, and the related statements of operations, stockholders' equity and cash flows for each of the years in the three-year period ended December 31, 2010, and our report dated March 2, 2011 expressed an unqualified opinion on those financial statements.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the balance sheets of MELA Sciences, Inc. as of December 31, 2010 and December 31, 2011, and the related statements of operations, stockholders' equity and cash flows for each of the years in the three-year period ended December 31, 2011, and our report dated March 8, 2012 expressed an unqualified opinion thereon.

-/s/ EisnerAmper LLP New York, New York March 2, 2011
+/s/ EisnerAmper LLP

+New York, New York March 8, 2012